mdsajedulislamdev/pokomon-API-with-NextJS/README.md

 ## Pokemon App
 ### Technologies
 ### I have used a mordern technology for desining and developing this application.
-### Also, I have used HTML5, CSS3, and GraphQL API as follows
+### Also, I have used HTML5, CSS3, and GraphQL API--
 <li>Next JS</li>
 <li>GraphQL API</li>
 <li>HTML5</li>